Car insurance cover abroad

 The European Commission is not responsible for the content of external websites.

 You may want to check whether your insurer offers unlimited liability cover, especially for personal injuries.

-EU law also guarantees that you receive the highest amount of liability cover available - see example below.
+EU law guarantees that you receive the highest amount of liability cover available (see example below).

-Even if you have not agreed higher amounts with your insurer, you will be covered for €1 100 000 because EU law applies the most advantageous coverage - in this case the cover applicable in the country where the accident happened.
+Although you have not agreed higher amounts with your insurer, you will be covered for €1 180 000 because EU law applies the most advantageous liability cover.
+In this case the cover applicable in the country where the accident took place.

-You can submit your claim for compensation to the insurance company of the person who caused the accident.
+You should submit your claim for compensation to the insurance company of the person who caused the accident.

 You have 2 options:

-Ignacio is a Spaniard who was the victim of a car accident during a trip to Germany.
-Because Ignacio does not speak German, he found it difficult to submit his claim for compensation in Germany.
+Ignacio lives in Spain.
+During a holiday in Germany, he was the victim of a car accident caused by a German driver.
+As Ignacio doesn't speak German, he found it difficult to submit his claim for compensation in Germany.

-Ignacio decided to submit his claim to the Spanish national compensation body once he got back to Spain - thereby avoiding the language problem.
+Ignacio instead decided to submit his claim to the Spanish national compensation body once he got back home.
+This meant he avoided the language problem and got his compensation.

 3 months to receive an offer of compensation or reply